Helgafell (Hafnarfjörður): Name

 Many mountains in Iceland bear the name of Helgafell.
 It means “holy mountain” and is thought that in the Viking era, these mountains played a special – if unknown – role in the worship of their gods.
 An architect from Reykjavík measured out the positions of the very old cairn on top of Helgafell as well as the cairns of two other mountains in the vicinity and came to the conclusion that by using the positions of the sun as well as the shades of the cairns, the Vikings had constructed a calendar.

 Subglacial volcano

-The mountain is a hyaloclastite ridge formed during the Weichselian glaciation during the Pleistocene era.
+The mountain is a hyaloclastite ridge formed during the Weichselian glaciation of the Pleistocene epoch.
 Its typical form shows well as there is not much vegetation on its slopes.

-Helgafell is located in a tectonically and volcanically active region: the last eruptions on Reykjanes peninsula in the 13th or 14th century.
+Helgafell is located in a tectonically and volcanically active region: the last eruption on Reykjanes peninsula in February 2024.

 The mountain is situated within the area of the Krýsuvík volcanic system.
 It “is thought to have formed in a single subglacial fissure eruption under at least 500 m of glacial ice“.
 The original ridge was about 2km long.
 Some Holocene lava flows, also from the neighbouring Brennisteinsfjöll volcanic system, surrounded the mountain later.

 Helgafell is made mostly from palagonite, i.e. palagonitized tephra, dikes and a small amount of pillow lava.